cristian0497/printf/README.md

-# _printf function (Hbtn)
+# My own _printf function.

-printf is a project developed by Holberton School student, it consist in our own ptintf functions with the same properties.
+Printf is a C project developed by Holberton School student, it consist in our own printf function, with the same features of a real printf function of the <stdio.h> library.

 ## Installation